Book Review: Runnin’ with the Devil: A Backstage Pass into the Wild Times, Loud Rock and Down and Dirty Truth Behind the Making of Van Halen

 Runnin’ with the Devil reinforces the notion that musicians and entertainers aren’t necessarily exemplary human beings.
 Even before adding groupies and drugs to the mix, the guys come off as emotionally stunted.
 In Monk’s reminiscence, there are three bad guys here.
 Dave’s an egotistical blowhard, Eddie plays guitar and doesn’t know about much else, and Alex is a drunken bully.

 In the early days, Dave wanted to marry a movie star, but Ed beat him to it.
-Valerie, like millions of other girls, had a crush on Eddie and met him backstage in her hometown.
+Valerie, like millions of other girls, had a crush on Eddie.
+Unlike those girls, though, she got to meet him backstage in her hometown and it was love at first sight.
 Valerie wasn’t much different than her TV alter-ego, Barbara Cooper, but she eventually fit right in with the entourage and the rest of the wives.

 Valerie did coke because “Ed likes me thin”, but is confused about groupies.
-She wonders why the guys weren’t hornier after being away from their wives for so long.
+She wondered why the guys weren’t hornier after being away from their wives for so long.

-Monk instituted a payola scheme for the band’s least commercial album Fair Warning.
-It was probably overkill – the album had two radio-friendly songs, Pretty Woman and Unchained and the band was well icons already by 1981, so it was an unneeded boost .
+Monk instituted a payola scheme for the band’s least commercial album, Fair Warning.
+It was probably overkill – the album had two radio-friendly songs, Pretty Woman and Unchained.
+The band had almost achieved iconic status by 1981, so it was an unneeded boost .
 Around the same time, Dave’s alleged paternity suit insurance was widely touted in every publication from Time to Hit Parader.
-It was a PR stunt, but the band had a good reason to exclude Brown M&Ms backstage, as Monk reveals.
+It was a PR stunt, unlike the exclusion of a certain candy backstage per their rider.
+The band actually had a good reason to exclude brown M & Ms from the catering table, as Monk reveals.

 Some of the behind the scenes anecdotes really knock the sex and drugs glamour out of the band’s image.
 What should have been a triumphant bus ride to